About Phone Photography Pro

 These techniques carried on into future jobs such as a curatorial assistant, exhibition manager assistant, and some work at a publishing house.
 Additionally, I delved into Photography first as an art form rather than a publication or way to earn money.

-Since completing my Masters in Teaching I am now a full time educator.
-I am lucky enough to have the space and support to teach both traditional darkroom photography and digital photography.
+Since completing my Masters in Teaching I was a full-time educator for 5 years.
+I was lucky enough to have space and support to teach both traditional darkroom photography and digital photography.
 I also taught graphic design and English.
 Now I own my own design business where I offer branding packages over at Bethany Works. ®

 So what’s the deal…why are you doing this blog??

 I want to change perceptions about two biases: